Daiso: 100 Yen Heaven!

 Daiso stores are fairly easy to spot.
-The big ones usually have white and pink signs, or you can find them in the corners of big shopping centres (they are also signposted, usually yellow and white or blue and white).
-There’s other brands of 100 yen store too: Seria (this has been covered before, by Marlow, see here: https://okinawahai.com/seria/), 100 yen plaza, plus some places have little sections not affiliated with any brand of 100 yen store, but that offer products at the same low price.
+The big ones usually have white and pink signs, or you can find them in the corners of big shopping centers (they are also signposted, usually yellow and white or blue and white).
+There are other brands of 100 yen store too: Seria (this has been covered before, by Marlow, see here: https://okinawahai.com/seria/), 100 yen plaza, plus some places have little sections not affiliated with any brand of 100 yen store that offers those products at the same low price.

 They have a great selection of Japanese sweets and candies.
 I personally love the jelly filled marshmallows!
 Another thing they stock is matcha, which is a special kind of powdered green tea.
 I adore matcha, I implore anyone staying here to give it a go!
 Try it in many forms, including drinks and food.
 It’s easy to spot because it’s green!

 Another thing they sell a lot of is storage items.
-They like things organised and orderly in Japan (this appeal greatly to my neat-freak nature!), so expect to find a storage solution for everything!
+They like things organized and orderly in Japan (this appeal greatly to my neat-freak nature!), so expect to find a storage solution for everything!
 I particularly like the desk and office items.
-You can buy drawer caddies, CD/DVD tidies, mini stackable drawers and trays, you name it.
+You can buy drawer caddies, CD/DVD tidies, mini stackable drawers, and trays, you name it.

 More clever ideas for around the home.
 You’ll find space saving ideas (the 4 in 1 coat hangers are genius), cleanliness ideas (odour eaters that smell pretty and come in a range of colours to suit any decor, silicone plug covers to trap hair and stop it clogging your drains) and some quirky products designed to make life more comfortable (the fluffy toilet seat covers are really cute!).
 There’s a big choice in cleaning products too, especially for the bathroom, and at only 108 yen it’s much cheaper than most supermarkets.